RegalKing/C-PROG2-FRI-UNI-LJ/README.md

  ```sh
  Linked Lists - Week 11
  ```
+- [x] Iterative implementation of function SumOfLinkedList function
+- [x] Recursive implementation of function SumOfLinkedList function
-- [ ] Iterative implementations of two functions
+- [x] Iterative implementation of InsertElementInAscendingSortedLinkedList function
-- [ ] Recursive implementations of the same two functions
+- [x] Recursive implementation of InsertElementInAscendingSortedLinkedList function

  ```sh
  Text Files - Week 12
  ```
-- [ ] Copy longest line from a file to a new file containing only said line
+- [x] Copy longest line from a file to a new file containing only said line
-- [ ] Merge N number of files with an ascending list of numbers into one single file with all the numbers together in ascending order
+- [x] Merge N number of files with an ascending list of numbers into one single file with all the numbers together in ascending order

  ```sh
  Binary Files - Week 13